 Aim of the course

-- An understanding of archaeological methods and techniques.
+- Develop an understanding of archaeological methods and techniques;

-Crucial to this course is that participants will also experience working with others from very diverse international and social backgrounds, in particular military personnel and veterans.
+- Participants will also experience working with others from very diverse international and social backgrounds.

-This course will take around 50-60 hours in total (including all contact time and reading) spread over three months.
-This is roughly 3-4 hours a week.
+This course will take around 60-80 hours in total (including all contact time and reading) spread over three months.
+This is roughly 3-5 hours a week.
 There will be options to extend this should you wish.

 Places are limited.
 Early application is highly recommended.

-Applications may close before May 30th.
-In the event of significant oversubscription.
+Applications may close early in the event of significant oversubscription.

 For this course you are required to upload the following documents when applying: